 In The Legend of Zelda: Phantom Hourglass, there is a puzzle in the Temple of the Ocean King where you have to stamp your map with a mark to find the next spirit.
 The stamp is on the touch screen, your map on the top screen.
 How do you mark your map with the stamp?
 Close the DS so the stamp is "pressed" into your map.

 This will become pretty much impossible to figure out to anyone playing the game for the first time in a 2DS console, since it's flat and can't be closed.
 The console has a slider to put it in "sleep mode", which achieves the same result as closing the lid on a regular DS or 3DS and solves the puzzle, but the clue won't make any sense for a 2DS user.

 Urban Runner has a lot of these, but one in particular takes the cake.
 Late in the game, a corrupt cop catches up to Max and gets ready to stuff him in the trunk.
 Max needs to find a quick way to take the cop out, with only a bottle of ink, a bottle of whisky, a magnet, two keyrings, and a document.
 Smash the whisky bottle over his head?
 Throw the ink in his face to blind him?
 Put the keys between your fingers and punch him?
 Nope.
-Throw the ink into the cop's open trunk, at which point the cop dives in to grab it and Max knocks him out by slamming the trunk on him.
+Throw the ink into the cop's open trunk, at which point the cop dives in to grab it and Max then lightly and slowly closes the trunk on him, somehow knocking him out.